 GPS tracking is a process that uses global positioning system (GPS) technology to track where something is.
 The GPS technology in question is a "constellation" of satellites overhead, and the device in your hand.
 If you've used Google or Apple Maps on your smart phone, you've used GPS.
 And if you've gotten directions on your phone, you know how helpful GPS tracking can be in your personal life.
 Fortunately, it can help your business even more.

 GPS tracking helps construction businesses track their fleet assets to save time and improve visibility and leverage related insights from tracking data to make key business improvements that can lead to savings.
 When applied via a plug-in tracking device, GPS tracking can collect a lot of data about your assets: where they spend their time, how they're used, how often, and how efficiently.
-Leveraging GPS tracking for your construction fleet management can help contribute to much more than just location.
+Leveraging construction equipment GPS tracking for your construction fleet management can help contribute to much more than just location.
 If you want to tap into that your greater construction fleet data, you'll need a platform like Tenna's.

-How does GPS Tracking work?
+How does GPS Tracking for Construction work?

 If you've heard of Space Force, you've heard of the people behind global positioning systems (GPS).
 The Space Force has a "constellation" of 31 GPS satellites in orbit at any given time, 24 of which are in use, making up the GPS system we all use.
 Of those 24?
 At least 4 are overhead at any moment.
 Your phone receives signals from these four satellites, compares those coordinates, and figures out where you are.